AI in Gaming 2026: Is It Improving the Industry or Ruining It?

 What is a healthy player response?

-Reward transparent studios, avoid cheating tools, and use refunds/reviews honestly when quality drops.
+Reward transparent studios, avoid cheating tools, and use refunds and reviews honestly when quality drops.

 PressCatToStart – from Yosh 😼